kaiko-ai/Midnight/README.md

 ### Model Weights

-Pre-trained weights for M-12k are publicly available via Hugging-Face under the MIT license: [Download link](https://huggingface.co/kaiko-ai/midnight/tree/main)
+Pre-trained weights for Midnight-12k (M-12k) are publicly available on Hugging Face under the permissive MIT license, permitting commercial usage: [Download link](https://huggingface.co/kaiko-ai/midnight/tree/main).

+Midnight-92k and Midnight-92k/392 weights were trained on proprietary datasets and are subject to restricted access.

  ## Citation